 Task and 6. task

-Loyalty - loyal discretion - discrete sense of duty - dutiful team spirit - team spirit orderliness - neat 6.
+Loyalty - loyal Discretion - discreet Duty - dutiful Teamwork - team spirit Ordering - neat 6.
 Assertiveness - assertive 7.
 Autonomy - self-contained 8.
 Communication talent - communicative 9.
 Organizational talent - organized

 There are too many personal skills.
 Flexible and adaptable.
-The personal competences are not occupied in activities.
-The list of so many adjectives is stylistically bad.
+The personal competencies are not assigned to activities.
+The enumeration of so many adjectives is stylistically bad.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!